 It's difficult to beat Central Michigan University if you want to study Natural Resource Management.
 This is a great choice for students who like the style of a simple college town.

+Parents, you'll be glad to learn we feel Central Michigan University has a comparatively low crime rate.
 This school is thought to be an excellent decision for veterans.
-If you're concerned with accumulating an excessive amount of college debt, you'll want to be aware that graduates leave Central Michigan with about $24,436 in student loans.
 Learn more and discover just how well Central Michigan ranks in other categories.

 It's difficult to beat University of Wisconsin - Stevens Point if you want to pursue Natural Resource Management as a major.
 Students who enjoy a more slow-paced life will appreciate University of Wisconsin - Stevens Point's location in the small town of Stevens Point, Wisconsin.